Piaggio P.108: Gibraltar

 For a chronology, there were sorties to Gibraltar (without the endurance problems that dogged the first mission), during the night of 3 July (MM.22601 failed to return), 24 September (MM22004 and 22603), 20 October (MM.22002 (written off during an emergency landing after engine failure on takeoff), MM.22004, 22006 and 22007) and 21 October (MM.22602, destroyed during an emergency landing at Bône in Algeria, and two other P.108s), when the "peak" was reached.
-Each of these missions, involving one to four aircraft (15 sorties in total), was unsuccessful and resulted in around 33% losses.
-The results were poor, with one Hudson and some artillery positions destroyed on the ground in the first "big" mission and further unspecified damage in the others, despite intensive long-range mission crew training between 3 July and September.
-On 28 October, MM22007 force-landed in Algeria on its third sortie, making in total at least 16 sorties with one aircraft missing, two lost in Spain, two lost in Algeria and one lost in Italy.
+Each of these missions, involving one to four aircraft (15 sorties in total).
+Despite limited results, as expected from so few aircraft which included the destruction of a Hudson and some artillery positions on the ground and further unspecified damage, the strategic objective of forcing the Allies to concentrate resources to defend this British exclave had been met, in the same way that only four S.82s had forced the British to allocate defenses and resources to defend the oil refineries at Manama in the Persian Gulf during the Bombing of Bahrain in 1940.
+On 28 October, MM22007 force-landed in Algeria on its third sortie, making in total at least 16 sorties with one aircraft missing, two interned in Spain, two lost in Algeria and one lost in Italy.